focallocal/fl-maps/README.md

 curl https://install.meteor.com | /bin/sh

 # clone the repository
+# if you forked the repo, clone your forked downstream repo
 git clone https://github.com/focallocal/fl-maps.git fl-maps

 # enter the project folder
 cd fl-maps

+# Install dependencies
+meteor npm install

+# Install meteor packages and start meteor server
+# make sure that you have the settings.json file at project root.
+npm start
 ```

+Submit PRs to `master`. `street-sleeper` will be updated through Travis CI.

 #### Running